rondale-sc/ember-cli-super-number/README.md

 # Ember Super Number

-This repository contains a ember component and its associated tests.
+Ember Super Number is a component that let's you intelligently deal with increment and decrement controls on a given input.
+It handles all sorts of configurations, and user input sanitization.
+You can see a demo below.
+Let me know what you think!

 This is mostly feature compatible with Shane Riley's [super number plugin](https://github.com/shaneriley/super_number) with some minor differences around precision.

 # Demo